boriskaus/CHEESE2_GeodynamicsWorkshop/InteractiveGeodynamics/InteractiveGeodynamics.md

 ### 3. Convection dynamics
-In our final example we will considrNext, we consider mantle convection.
+In our final example we will look at convection on different scales.
 Compared to the